Priority Application Registration (Spring 2019)

 UT Dallas Students living in the UT Dallas area can schedule an appointment to take exams at the UT Dallas Testing Center.
 The Testing Center administers exams for online and hybrid courses.
 This service is free of charge to currently enrolled UT Dallas students.

-Complete the Correspondence Exam Application (pdf) within 15 days of your exam date, wait for confirmation email, then schedule your appointments online at our website.
+Complete the Correspondence Exam Application (pdf) within 15 business days of your exam date, wait for confirmation email, then schedule your appointments online at our website.
 Appointments must be scheduled at least 72 hours prior to the exam date.

 PLEASE NOTE: All Applications must be submitted at least 15 business days prior to the proposed exam date.
 If you your application is not received prior to the deadline, you will need to reschedule your propose date within the designated exam window or contact your instructor for alternative testing options.